Walter Harper: Denali expedition

-It took them weeks to reach their final camp.
-Their journey had been much longer than expected.
-They had made it through the steep, crevasse-filled Muldrow Glacier; and a tent fire.
-But it took them three weeks to get through the Karstens Ridge, where the trail was blocked by huge rocks and blocks of ice thrown up by an earthquake the year before.
+It took them several weeks to reach their final camp; their journey had been much longer than expected.
+They had made it through the steep, crevasse-filled Muldrow Glacier, and endured a tent fire.
+It then took them three weeks to get through the Karstens Ridge, where the trail was blocked by huge rocks and blocks of ice thrown up by an earthquake the year before.
 They also survived a 50 ft icefall.
-On June 6, they arrived at their final camp, at an elevation of 18000 ft, the highest camp ever established in North America.
+On June 6, they arrived at their final camp at an elevation of 18000 ft, the highest camp ever established in North America.

-At 4:00 a.m. the next morning, the climbers left camp for their final summit push.
+At 4:00 a.m. the next morning, the climbers left camp for their final summit attempt.
 At 1:30 p.m., the party reached the top of Denali, an elevation of 20310 ft.
 Harper was the first to gain the summit.
-They spent an hour and a half on the summit, during which Tatum planted a flag he had made earlier from handkerchiefs.
-He compared the view to "looking out of a window of heaven."
+The team spent an hour and a half on the summit, during which Tatum planted a flag he had made earlier from handkerchiefs.
+He compared the view to "looking out of a window of heaven".
 Stuck ensured they also put up a six-foot cross.

 After taking readings from their instruments to establish the height of the mountain, the party began the descent.
 Compared to the 50-day journey up the mountain, it took them just two days to make it back to base camp.
-The expedition returned to Tanana on June 20, three months and four days since they left.
+The expedition returned to Tanana on June 20, three months and four days after they'd left.

 Later life

 Encouraged by Stuck, at age 21 Harper entered Mount Hermon School where he studied for two years, leaving in 1916.
-He continued his education in Alaska, while continuing to work on the frontier.
-He planned to go to medical school in Philadelphia.
+He continued his education in Alaska while continuing to work on the frontier, and planned to attend medical school in Philadelphia.
 On September 1, 1918, he married Frances Wells in Fort Yukon, with Archdeacon Stuck officiating.
 For their honeymoon, the couple took the SS Princess Sophia from Skagway to Seattle.
 From there, they would travel to Philadelphia, where Harper had been admitted to medical school, and his wife planned to join the Red Cross.
 They embarked on October 23 at Skagway, and the four-year-old Scottish steamer left at 10:00 that night.

-A day later, as the ship was passing through Lynn Canal en route to Juneau, she encountered a strong gale and heavy snow.
+A day later, as the ship was passing through Lynn Canal en route to Juneau, it encountered a strong gale and heavy snow.
 Princess Sophia went 1 mi off course and ran aground on Vanderbilt Reef, the flat, rocky tip of an underwater mountain.
-Initially the sea was calm, but another gale came in.
+Initially the sea was calm, but soon another gale began.
 The ship asked by radio for help, but neither ships nor small boats could get close enough to rescue the people aboard because of the dangerous conditions.
-After about 40 hours, Princess Sophia broke apart and sank on October 25, killing all 268 passengers and 75 crew, a total of 343 persons lost.
+After about 40 hours, Princess Sophia broke apart and sank on October 25, killing all 268 passengers and 75 crew, a total of 343 persons lost, including Walter and Frances.

 After the Harpers' bodies were recovered, the couple was buried side by side in Juneau.